 Physical and mental health, as well as the social context are important factors in determining digital media use

-It became apparent from the review that age is NOT the most important factor in determining digital media use among older adults.
-Instead, social characteristics and factors such as level of education seem to matter more.
-In one study, older adults with low educational attainment, deteriorated health and memory and living alone were found to be at highest danger of digital exclusion.⁴ In a German study⁵ of adults aged between 65 and 90 years old, those who were male, younger, and held an academic degree tended to have broad and more skilled internet use.
-Similarly, a Swedish study⁶ showed that for people aged between 66 and 85, general internet habits, sex and political interest were the most important determinants of whether people accessed news online.
+The review showed that age is NOT the most important factor in determining digital media use among older adults.
+Instead, social characteristics and factors such as the level of education seem to matter more.
+In one study, older adults with a lower education, poor health, memory issues and living alone were found to be most susceptible to digital exclusion.⁴ A German study⁵ of adults between the ages of 65 and 90, found that the younger males who held an academic degree tended to have broad and more skilled Internet use.
+Similarly, a Swedish study⁶ showed that for people aged between 66 and 85, general Internet habits, sex and political interests were the most determining factors as to whether people accessed news online.
 A cross-national study⁷ comparing seniors in Canada, the Netherlands, Spain and Sweden found that age seemed to be the least significant factor in determining smartphone use patterns.
-Rather, national policies, sociocultural context and educational attainment seemed to be more significant.
-Different groups among older adults used the internet (accessed through their smartphones) for different functions ranging from games and leisure to life management tasks such as internet banking.
+Rather, national policies, sociocultural context and education level seemed to be more significant.
+Different groups among older adults used the Internet (via their smartphones) for different functions ranging from games and leisure to management tasks such as Internet banking.

 What does this tell us?
-First, while age is not the key determinant of the level of digital media and information literacy, it can certainly amplify the difficulties in information access and interpretation for vulnerable groups (e.g. those with limited education and less supportive social contexts).
-Secondly, (formal) education matters for the use of the internet.
-Considering that literacy levels vary across the globe, with females disproportionately less educated than males in many world regions, it is important to consider enhancing basic literacy in the first place, even while working on enhancing digital literacy skills.
-Furthermore, a deliberate focus on marginalized or otherwise disadvantaged groups for DMIL would be important.
-It would be well worth considering approaches to address social inequalities in addition to approaches that enhance digital and media information literacy.
-Thirdly, education, physical and mental health, and social context all contribute to competent use of digital media.
-As such, it is important to conceptualize holistic interventions that look at the whole person and their social circumstances, including national policies in their context, not only at their digital media access and use.
+First, while age is not the key determinant of the level of digital media and information literacy, it can certainly amplify the difficulties of information access and interpretation for vulnerable groups (e.g. those with limited education and less supportive social contexts).
+Secondly, (formal) education matters for the use of the Internet.
+Considering that literacy levels vary across the globe, with females often disproportionately less educated than males, it is important to first consider increasing basic literacy, even while working on enhancing digital literacy skills.
+Furthermore, a special focus on marginalized or otherwise disadvantaged groups for DMIL is important.
+It is well worth considering approaches to address social inequalities in addition to approaches enhancing digital and media information literacy.
+Thirdly, education, physical and mental health, and social contexts all contribute to the competent use of digital media.
+As such, it is important to develop holistic interventions that look at the whole person and their social circumstances, including national policies in their context, and not just at their digital media access and use.

 3. Digital media use and social ties go hand in hand